GUIDE - Updated 2026-06-25

 - Paste the response into JSON Formatter & Error Checker.

-- If it is invalid, check the reported line and column.
+- If it is invalid, check the reported line and column before formatting.

-- Look for trailing commas, missing quotes, unescaped line breaks, or HTML responses.
+- Look for trailing commas, single quotes, unescaped line breaks, missing braces, or HTML responses.

 - If the input starts with

-<, debug the API endpoint before changing the JSON.
+<, debug the API endpoint or authentication flow before changing the JSON. - If it is valid, pretty print it and inspect the object or array structure.

 Example